alperenproo/ovson/README.md

 ---

-## Work In Progress
+# Work In Progress
 - Colors will be reworked
-- General UI improvements planned
 - Some modules still experimental
-- Tags will be shown on `.stats` command
 - Tab stats will be fully reworked
+- Changeable command prefix

 ---

-## Known Issues
+# Known Issues
-- On game start, the first second may cause lag due to rapid stat fetching
-- Threading is currently optimized for speed; this can make stats load very fast initially
+- Threading is optimized for speed, which may cause initial burst
-- Solutions for smoother initial performance are being worked on
+- Smoother loading improvements planned

 ---

-## Supported Clients
+# Supported Clients
 - Lunar — Tested
 - Badlion — Beta
 - Forge — Beta
 - Vanilla — Beta

+---

-## Special Thanks
+# Special Thanks
 - pree